-Friars Primary has its own attendance target each year.
-This is agreed by the school leadership team to ensure that we in line with the National Average for attendance.
+The school sets attendance targets each year.
+These are agreed by the Principal/Vice Principal and Attendance Officer to ensure we are in line with the National Average.

-All targets are set to be challenging yet realistic, and based on attendance figures achieved in previous years.
-The school will also consider carefully the attendance figures for other similar schools when setting its own targets.
+The targets are challenging yet realistic, and based on attendance figures achieved in previous years.
+The school considers carefully the attendance figures for other similar schools when setting its own targets.